stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

-  This can be done by setting the ``PasswordFormat`` option creating the Account:
+  This can be done by setting the ``PasswordFormat`` option when creating the Account:

   .. only:: csharp